 It wasn’t because I didn’t try.
 I was there every step of the way.
 I changed diapers, put her to bed, fed her, walked her, held her, played with her, read to her, bathed her.
 But I felt like I was going through the motions, just following the book on how to raise a kid.
 My head said I was a dad, but I didn’t feel like I was.
 But that changed one day when I went for a run with her.

 It was August.
 The evening’s hot sun felt harsh.
 It had been a long day at work.
 I’d counted the minutes on the office clock before heading out for a run along the bay.
 I really needed to let off some steam.
 Stretch my legs.
 Clear my head.
+This story was submitted by a Fatherly reader.
+Opinions expressed in the story do not necessarily reflect the opinions of Fatherly as a publication.
+The fact that we’re printing the story does, however, reflect a belief that it is an interesting and worthwhile read.

 I hadn’t run a hundred yards before my upper lip beaded with sweat.
 Not because of the heat.
 Or work frustration.
 Or the run.
 It was because of the screaming kid in the stroller.
 My kid.
 My kid.
 I should have been used to saying it.
 But she was my first.
 My only.
 Fatherhood was still new — it was exciting and I was proud.
 I was also tired and doubted I was doing anything right.
 And at that moment, my daughter’s steady flow of tears dissolved any semblance of confidence I had, leaving my fears bare.